 The Psychology Internship Program is designed to involve interns in a specified range of core professional experiences.
 We strive to equip all of our doctoral psychology interns with basic knowledge and skills in treatment models and interventions, assessment, sensitivity to and understanding of cultural differences, ethics and professional conduct, and research skills.
 Interns are expected to be able to draw from the research literature to support their clinical actions, and they are expected to see ways in which service delivery issues may identify empirical questions that may be used for subsequent research ventures.

 An additional goal of the Internship Program is to provide focused training in a domain or "track" which the intern specifies as his/her future area of professional specialization.
 At this time, the program provides focused training in Neuropsychology and Clinical Psychology with an emphasis on treatment and assessment of Adults or Children.
-There are positions available in the Neuropsychology Track, Adult Track, and Child Track for the 2020-2021 training year.
+There are positions available in the Adult Neuropsychology track, Adult Psychology track, Child and Pediatric Psychology track, and Pediatric Neuropsychology track for the 2024-2025 training year.

 Intern evaluation process